Geographical Information System

 After completing this course the student will able to:

-1. Explain GIS, background, historical development, components and applications of GIS
+GIS, background, historical development, components and applications of GIS

-2. Explain data capturing for GIS techniques and data creation, digitization, geo-referencing and data management
+data capturing for GIS techniques and data creation, digitization,

-3. Design data structures and formats,
+data structures and formats,

-4. Analyze of various spatial and non-spatial data in GIS
+of various spatial and non-spatial data in GIS

-5. Describe the map projection and co-ordinate systems
+the map projection and co-ordinate

-6. Explore Triangular Irregular Networks (TIN), Digital Elevation Model and visualize map output
+Digital Elevation Model and visualize map output

-7. Explain Global Positioning System ( GPS) and Remote Sensing (RS)
+Global Positioning System ( GPS) and Remote Sensing (RS)

-8. Explore various open GIS programs.
+various open GIS programs.

 Course Contents: